The Importance of Learning Spanish

 "More and more companies value employees with a knowledge of Spanish, a language giving access to one of the fastest-growing markets in the world."

 Why study Spanish?
 Speaking Spanish will allow you to communicate with more than 495 million people worldwide.
 Knowing Spanish will also greatly increase your employment options with many of the world's leading economies demanding Spanish speakers.
 Learning Spanish will make traveling to any of the 21 countries where Spanish is an official language easier, not to mention the many countries where Spanish is widely spoken.
 Learn some Spanish; the knowledge will surely go a long way!

-Reasons to Study Spanish Abroad
+Study Spanish Abroad

 Why Study Spanish?

 - Spanish is the world's second most spoken language, after Chinese, and is the second most used language in international communication.

 - By 2030, 7.5% of the world's population will be native Spanish speakers, approximately 535 million people.